It is recommended that application be made early for the best opportunity for enrollment.

 - Proof of connections to home country after schooling is finished

 Additional Notes: When a visa is granted, please inform St. Croix immediately.
 Also inform St. Croix of finalized flight and arrival day/time as soon as travel arrangements are made.
-All NEW international students are required to arrive at St. Croix on either Monday, August 17 or Tuesday, August 18.
-Orientation for new students will begin on Wednesday, August 19, 2014.
+All NEW international students are required to arrive at St. Croix in time for Orientation.